 This is a fun filled weekend that slows us down into a greater awareness of all that is happening around us.
 Be it in the backyard or out in the bush.

 Half day introductory class. $60.00 8am – 1pm

-Full weekend class, 9am Saturday to 5pm sunday. $240.00 all organic meals proved.
+Full weekend classes can be arranged and will involve tracking and expanding our awareness of our surroundings, 9am Saturday to 5pm sunday. $280.00 all organic meals provided.